Fraud and Abuse

 Medicare “Changes” Scam:

 Because there are often changes to Medicare, scammers often use this as a way in to get personal information.
-Scammers might call and say that they want you to be aware of current changes to Medicare, and they will then proceed to request personal identifying information.
+Scammers might call and say they want you to be aware of current changes to Medicare.
+Once they have your attention, they will request your personal identifying information.

 Equipment and Supplies Coverage Issues: